View in a larger map

 THE WORLD’S fifth-largest continent, Antarctica is home to the South Pole.
 This continent of almost 98 percent ice and 2 percent barren rock holds the distinction of being the coldest, windiest, driest, and highest continent.
-Antarctica covers some 5.4 million square mi (14 million square km), and has no indigenous people, but seasonal staff from 1,000 to 4,000 people.
-The continent’s highest point is Vinson Massif at 16,066 ft (4,897 m) and lowest point is the Bentley Subglacial Trench at -8,382 ft (-2,555 m).
+Antarctica covers some 5.4 million square mile (14 million square kilometer), and has no indigenous people, but seasonal staff from 1,000 to 4,000 people.
+The continent’s highest point is Vinson Massif at 16,066 foot (4,897 meter) and lowest point is the Bentley Subglacial Trench at -8,382 foot (-2,555 meter).

 Frequent, gusty winds blow from the interior sections toward the coast, and blizzards are common along the foot of the plateau.
 Volcanoes are scattered along areas of West Antarctica, and large icebergs frequently break off from the ice shelf.
 Cold temperatures are spread across the continent.
 The higher elevations of East Antarctica provide the coldest temperatures.
 A more moderate climate is found on the Antarctic Peninsula, where high temperatures average closer to freezing.

 Although the climate is incredibly harsh and dry, plant species, albeit small in size, are numerous.
 Hundreds of algae species are scattered across the land, as well as around 100 species of moss, 350 species of lichen, and 2 grass species.
 The subantarctic islands surrounding Antarctica have a wider range of flora.
 About 45 bird species populate the area south of the Antarctica Convergence, and a few penguins and petrels actually live on the continent.
 The waters surrounding Antarctica are full of seabirds, fish, seals, and whales.